-Back during the first decade of this century, when I was working on my projects: What We Don't See, Ineffable Light, 360° and Almost, I had also discussed issues related to the limits of photographic representation.
-I was intrigued by how a purely visual medium such as photography, which claims to have an impassive eye that misses nothing, in fact could miss so much.
-In my first series - What We Don't See - done in 2006, I photographed the places blind people inhabited and thus making a comment on the limits of photography's ability to communicate visually.
-In 360° and Ineffable Light and Almost I was dealing with issues related to photography and surface, commenting on the inability photography has to metaphorically penetrate and reach any deeper than on the surfaces of the things.
-This fascination with the limits of photography was born out of reflecting on my own works failures as well as my frustrations when looking at the work of other photographers too.
-The fact is photographs alone mostly failed to communicate concepts and ideas well and consistently.
+In the early 2000s, when I was working on my projects, I also discussed issues related to the limits of photographic representation.
+I was intrigued by how a purely visual medium such as photography, which claims to have an impassive eye that misses nothing, in fact, can miss so much.
+In my first series - What We Don't See - done in 2006, I photographed the places blind people inhabited, making a comment thus on the limits of photography's ability to communicate visually.
+In 360°, Ineffable Light, and Almost, I was dealing with issues related to photography and surface, commenting on the inability photography has to metaphorically penetrate and reach any deeper than on the surfaces of things.
+This fascination with the limits of photography was born out of reflecting on my own works' failures, as well as my frustrations when looking at the work of other photographers.
+The fact is, photographs alone mostly failed to communicate concepts and ideas well and consistently.

-However it is precisely these incomplete means of communication which photography possesses that I also believe is photography's greatest asset.
+However, it is precisely these incomplete means of communication which photography possesses that I believe is photography's greatest asset.
 These partial vestiges of the real that photography manages to record, ambiguously and imperfectly, become, in fact, the most beautiful and poetic qualities that the images possess after all.
-Images that might not explain the world fully - far from it - leaving the rest to the viewers to interpret or.... not.
+Images that might not explain the world fully - far from it - leaving the rest to the viewers to interpret or... not.